-Application deadlines each year fall on February 15 and September 15.
+Application deadlines this year fall on February 22 (Updated) and September 15.
 Please complete the preliminary questions on the Contact page to get your application started.

 Carrot Cache is a non-profit organization that funds practical projects in Ontario that are beyond the ideas stage, and is interested in promoting and supporting: